appsecnz/appsecnz.github.io/conference/training.md

 ## Classes on Offer

-Pre-Conference Training registration will **CLOSE** on Friday, 22nd August.
+Pre-Conference Training registration will **CLOSE** on Sunday, 23rd August.
 From 23rd August, no refunds or class changes will be permitted, but attendee substitutions will be accepted.

 #### Two-day, classroom training - Tuesday and Wednesday, 1-2 September: